-N.C. employers, covered by NAICS 4244, employ a significant number of the employees working in the state.
-An increase in competition in this industry sector in N.C., the U.S. and worldwide, has caused employers in this sector, which has historically been labor intensive, to begin using more machinery in their processes.
+North Carolina employers, covered by this SEP, employ a significant number of the employees working in the state.
+An increase in competition in these industry sectors in NC, the US and worldwide, which has historically been labor intensive, has caused employers to begin using more machinery in their processes.